loneyeti/snowscribe/memory-bank/progress.md

 - When no characters exist in a project, the app keeps querying characters over and over non-stop when on the outline page
 - The total project word count does not get updated in real time, only after a refresh
 - The optional character image is incorrectly set up as required.
-- The Other Characters feature in the Scene Outliner seems to not be saving with a 405 error.

 ## Evolution of Project Decisions